Program Date: April 19, 2017

 Post Certification but Pre-Trial… (slides)

-Charles M. Wright Siskinds LLP
+Charles M. Wright

 Brad W. Dixon, Borden Ladner Gervais LLP